pyeve/eve/docs/features.rst

 .. admonition:: Please note

-    When it comes to MongoDB, what embedded resource serialization deals with is *document references* (linked documents), something different from *embedded documents*, also supported by Eve (see `MongoDB Data Model Design`_).
+    When it comes to SQLAlchemy, what embedded resource serialization do is using *relationship*  based lookup.
 Embedded resource serialization is a nice feature that can really help with normalizing your data model for the client.
 However, when deciding whether to enable it or not, especially by default, keep in mind that each embedded resource being looked up will require a database lookup, which can easily lead to performance issues.

 .. _eventhooks: